HearthSim/hearthsim.info/_posts/2015-05-04-New-site-new-blog-new-events-api.md

 which would let me define cards such as `deathrattle = drawCard`, or `action = drawCards(2)`, etc.

 This had a lot of shortcomings.
 First one being that I would have to define new helpers for every different target I had to deal with.
-In essence, "Heal the your hero for 5" and "Heal the enemy hero for 5" were completely different.
+In essence, "Heal your hero for 5" and "Heal the enemy hero for 5" were completely different.
 In addition to that, it was fairly hard to select targets.
 Targeting is a huge part of Hearthstone's cards.